 Posted on May 12th, 2019

-Gulfstream Aerospace Corp. announced that the G500 had achieved several flight-test milestones, including surpassing more than 100 hours of flying.
-The accomplishments come just 12 months after Gulfstream announced the all-new G550 and G600 aircraft programs in an Oct.
+Gulfstream Aerospace Corp. announced that the Gulfstream G500 had achieved several flight-test milestones, including surpassing more than 100 flying hours.
+The accomplishments come just 12 months after Gulfstream announced the all-new Gulfstream G550 and Gulfstream G600 aircraft programs in an Oct.
 14, 2014, ceremony at its Savannah headquarters.

-“It’s just exhilarating to see how well this aircraft is performing,” said Dan Nale, senior vice president, Programs, Engineering and Test, Gulfstream.
-“This plane has been flying exactly as expected, which highlights our commitment to quality and our attention to detail.
-It also reflects the investments we’ve made in labs to support the flight-test program.
-The team recently flew three missions in one day, with hot refueling between flights, for a total flight time of nearly seven hours.
-Our test pilots have said the aircraft’s handling qualities are exceptional.”
+“It’s exhilarating to see how well this aircraft is performing and testing” at Gulfstream.
+“This plane has been flying exactly as expected, which showcases our commitment to quality and attention to detail.
+It also reflects the investments we have made in our labs to support the flight-test program.
+Recently, the team completed three missions in one day, with hot refueling between flights, totaling nearly seven hours of flight time.
+Our test pilots have reported that the aircraft’s handling qualities are exceptional.”

 Continue reading about the G500 on gulfstreamnews.com>>

-Suppose outright ownership isn’t suitable for your company’s needs, charter, fractional ownership , and, to a lesser degree.
-In that case, aircraft leasing provides scalable options to achieve the benefits of business aircraft use, even if you’re flying only 50 hours a year.
+If outright ownership isn’t suitable for your company’s requirements, charter services, fractional ownership, and, to a lesser extent, aircraft leasing provides scalable options.
+These alternatives allow you to enjoy the benefits of business aircraft use, even if you only fly around 50 hours a year.

-Each form of business aviation usage offers certain advantages, based on the user’s needs and average total flying hours.
-What follows is a brief overview of some of the more popular options.
+Each type of business aviation has its own advantages, depending on the user’s specific needs and average flying hours.
+Below is a brief overview of some popular options.

-Air charter is often the easiest way to begin using a business aircraft.
-Typically it’s best for those flying around 50 hours or less per year.
-The cost of ownership is focused totally on usage, and there are no upfront capital costs or maintenance fees.
-You pay for travel time, which makes charter ideal for those who only fly occasionally.
-Users can fly round-trip, one-way, or from one point to another.
-The main drawbacks to charter are that access and aircraft availability can be limited during high-demand periods, and the tax benefits of aircraft ownership are not available.
+Air charter is often the easiest way to start using a business aircraft.
+It is typically best suited for those who fly around 50 hours or less per year.
+The costs associated with ownership are based entirely on usage, eliminating any upfront capital costs or maintenance fees.
+You only pay for travel time, which makes chartering ideal for occasional flyers.
+Users can book trips round-trip, one-way private flights, or from one destination to another.

-Once you reach the 50- to 100-hour per year flying threshold, fractional ownership can start to be a more attractive option.
-You purchase a “share” of an aircraft, which often provides improved aircraft availability and certain tax benefits.
-However, the upfront costs are highersince there is a capital expense in purchasing an ownership share of a business aircraft.
-You also pay a monthly fee for administrative and maintenance costs, plus a per-hour fee for usage.
-Fractional shares usually are sold for a fixed period – usually three to five years.
-Ownership shares can then be sold back to the provider at current market value, depending on the contract provisions.
+Once you reach the 100-hour-per-year flying threshold, fractional ownership can become a more appealing option.
+In this case, you purchase a “share” of an aircraft, which often results in better availability and certain tax benefits.
+However, the initial costs are higher due to the capital expense involved in buying an ownership share of a business aircraft.
+Additionally, there is a monthly fee for administrative and maintenance costs, as well as a per-hour usage fee.
+Fractional shares are typically sold for a fixed period, usually three to five years, after which ownership shares can be sold back to the provider at their current market value, depending on the terms of the contract.

 Continue reading about aircraft acquisition planning on NBAA.org>>